transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ### State database
 {: #ibp-console-adv-deployment-level-couch}

 During the creation of a peer, it is possible to choose between two state database options: **LevelDB** and **CouchDB**.
 Recall that the state database keeps the latest value of all of the keys (assets) stored on the blockchain.
-For example, if a car has been owned by Varad and then Joe, the value of the key representing the ownership of the car would be "Joe".
+For example, if a car has been owned by Varad and then Joe, the value of the key that represents the ownership of the car would be "Joe".

-Because it can be useful to perform rich queries against the state database (for example, searching for every red car with an automatic transmission owned by Joe), users will often choose a Couch database, which stores data as JSON objects.
+Because it can be useful to perform rich queries against the state database (for example, searching for every red car with an automatic transmission that is owned by Joe), users will often choose a Couch database, which stores data as JSON objects.
 LevelDB, on the other hand, only stores information as key-value pairs, and therefore cannot be queried in this way.
 Users must keep track of block numbers and query the blocks directly (or within a range of block numbers), and parse the information.
 However, LevelDB is also faster than CouchDB, though it does not support database indexing (which helps performance).

 This support for rich queries is why **CouchDB is the default database** unless a user selects the **State database selection** box during the process of adding a peer selects **LevelDB** on the subsequent tab.

 Because the data is modeled differently in a Couch database than in a Level database, **the peers in a channel must all use the same database type**.
 If data written for a Level database is rejected by a Couch database (which can happen, as CouchDB keys have certain formatting restrictions as compared to LevelDB keys), a state fork would be created between the two ledgers.
 Therefore, **take extreme care when joining a channel to know the database type supported by the channel**.
-It might be necessary to create a new peer using the appropriate database type and join it to the channel.
+It might be necessary to create a new peer that uses the appropriate database type and join it to the channel.
 Note that the database type cannot be changed after a peer has been deployed.
 {:important}

 ### Kubernetes zone selection
 {: #ibp-console-adv-deployment-peer-k8s-zone}

 If your Kubernetes cluster is configured across multiple zones, when you deploy a peer you have the option of selecting which zone the peer is deployed to.
-Check the Advanced deployment option that is labelled **Kubernetes zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.
+Check the Advanced deployment option that is labeled **Kubernetes zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.

 If you are deploying a redundant node (that is, another peer when you already have one), it is a best practice to deploy this node into a different zone.
 You can determine the zone that the other node was deployed to by opening the tile of the node and looking under the Node location.
 Alternatively, you can use the APIs to deploy a peer or orderer to a specific zone.
 For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-zone).